 - Act - perform actions on accessed folders and files, getting it done

-For the action processes, three toolbars are displayed at all times in a dual lister:
+For the frequently used action processes, two toolbars may be displayed in a dual lister horizontally at the top:

--Menu Icons JEG is displayed horizontally at the top which is the source or primary toolbar for many of the features of Opus. -Menu JEG, -Menu 1 JEG and -Menu 2 JEG splits up the menu into one wide or two rows
+-Source Menu Icons JEG may be displayed horizontally at the top when access to many Opus features is needed.
+This is the source or primary toolbar containing many of the features of Opus.

 -Alt Tree JEG